Effective from: May 2018

 All employees are fully trained and supervised to ensure their compliance with the Policy (i.e. via spot checks).
 They are reminded to exercise care, caution, and discretion when discussing work-related matters that relate to personal data, whether in the workplace or otherwise.
 Employees will only have access to, and use of, personal data when required to carry out their assigned duties.

-All employees, agents, contractors, or other parties working on behalf of the Company handling personal data will be bound to do so in accordance with the principles of the GDPR and this Policy.
+All employees, agents, contractors, or other parties working on behalf of the Company handling personal data will be bound to do so in accordance with the principles of the Data Protection Act 2018 and this Policy.
 Where any agent, contractor or other party working on behalf of Razor Research handling personal data fails in their obligations under this Policy that party shall indemnify and hold harmless the Company against any costs, liability, damages, loss, claims or proceedings which may arise out of that failure.

 Transferring personal data to a country outside the EEA